The Wash: Geography

-A re-survey of the coastline of the Wash carried out by The Ordnance Survey in 2011 revealed that an estimated additional 3000 acres on its coastline had been created by accretion since previous surveys between 1960 and 1980.
+A re-survey of the coastline of the Wash carried out by the Ordnance Survey in 2011 revealed that an estimated additional 3000 acres on its coastline had been created by accretion since previous surveys between 1960 and 1980.

 Water temperature

 The Wash varies enormously in water temperature throughout the year.
-Winter temperatures are brought near freezing from the cold North Sea flows.
+Winter temperatures are brought near freezing by the cold North Sea flows.
 Summer water temperatures can reach 20–23 C after prolonged high ambient air temperature and sun.
 This effect, which typically happens in the shallow areas around beaches and often only in pockets of water, is exaggerated by the large sheltered tidal reach.